6im0n/Reinstall-gnome-for-fedora/README.md

 # Gnome for epitech install ✨
 Script to reinstall gnome desktop graphic environement for dump of epitech fedora.

-last time tested:
+Last time tested:
 23/01/2023

 <h2>Before start</h2>

 ```
-your computer will be restarted 15seconds after the installation success
+Your computer will be restarted 15seconds after the installation success
 ```

 ```
 After next to the login script chose GNOME option to change desktop environement.
 ```

-<h2>after install</h2>
+<h2>After install</h2>

 Installation of Nvidia driver